Facial Steaming at Home: Benefits, Mistakes, and How to Do It Right

 If your skin feels dull or blocked, this is one of the easiest ways to reset it.
 Just don’t overdo it or treat it like a daily fix.

-It’s the cozy, affordable, effective habit that feels bougie but isn’t.
 Do it with a face mask.
 Do it while watching Real Housewives.
 Do it because you’re tired of spending $98 on serums that promise glow and give nothing but tears.
-I treat it like maintenance, not a solution.
 If you want longer-term results, this matters more

 Have you tried facial steaming?
 Did it change your skin?
 Do you want more skincare rituals like this?